zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus read/write multiple registers response.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :written_registers: The register values read from the registers specified in
+   :param written_registers: The register values read from the registers specified in
                       the request.

 .. zeek:id:: modbus_read_fifo_queue_request